-Ian Leigh BA (Hons), Psychotherapeutic Counsellor (MBACP registered)
+Ian Leigh BA (Hons), PG Dip Psychotherapeutic Counsellor (MBACP registered)

-It is through our relationships with other people that we uncover who we are.
+Connection is important: It is through our relationships with other people that we uncover who we are.
 My work and personal experience has shown me that people grow through supportive and caring relationships and that the healing of deep wounds is possible.
-I pay close attention to the quality of the relationship between myself and the people who come to see me.
-This allows us to explore the various emotions and feelings you are dealing with, patterns of behaviour you keep repeating, the choices you make and how to live a more rewarding life.
+I pay close attention to the quality our relationship in the present moment.
+I look to find a balance between providing a supportive and warm environment, as well as challenging when needed.
+In this way I seek to develop a deep and honest relationship, whilst adhering to professional boundaries.
+This give us the chance to explore your feelings and emotions, repeating patterns of behaviour, the choices you make and how to start living a more rewarding life.

-There are times in all our lives when we meet sadness, anger, fear, loneliness and loss.
-There are few places where such experiences can be spoken about with dignity and honour and heard with respect and understanding.
+Finding hope and acceptance: There are few places where our emotions and experiences can be spoken about with dignity and honour and heard with respect and understanding.
 I offer a safe and supportive environment to help you explore and understand the difficulties of your life and find healing.
-As you begin to appreciate more clearly who you are and how the past has shaped you, you can begin to uncover a sense of self that is imbude with hope and acceptance.
+As you begin to appreciate more clearly who you are and how the past has shaped you, you can begin to uncover a sense of self that is imbued with hope and acceptance.

 Training, qualifications & experience

 I have a BACP accredited Diploma in Integrative Psychotherapeutic Counselling and I am a Registered Member of the British Association For Counselling and Psychotherapy - the professional body for counsellors and psychotherapists.

 I combine a number of styles of psychotherapy including, gestalt, Jungian, neuroscience, developmental, psychodynamic, relational and family-systems approaches to help understand your experience from a range of perspectives.